Taipei MRT & New Taipei Circular Line Guide

 • Only ideal if you use the Taipei Metro once or twice on your trip.

 Purchase contactless cards from any convenience store, online, at the airport, and any Taipei Metro station.
-You must pay an NT$100 deposit to get these cards, which doesn’t include the balance you add.
+You must pay an NT$100 deposit to get the regular cards, which doesn’t include the balance you add.
+You can return these cards for a refund on the deposit upon leaving Taiwan.

 Or you can get one of the following metro passes: